RadhikaThakur22/oasisinfobytetask1/README.md

-# oasisinfobytetask1
-Iris flower classification project is a great way to provide information and instructions to users and collaborators.

-Iris Flower Classification Project
-Iris Flowers

-This project aims to classify different species of Iris flowers using data analytics techniques.

-Table of Contents
-Introduction
-Dataset

-Introduction
-In this project, we apply data analytics techniques to classify the Iris flower species.
-The classification is based on several features such as sepal length, sepal width, petal length, and petal width.

-Dataset
-The dataset used in this project is the famous Iris dataset.
-It contains measurements of 150 Iris flowers from three different species: setosa, versicolor, and virginica.
+The Iris Flower Classification project is a simple yet powerful machine learning application that predicts the species of an iris flower — Setosa, Versicolor, or Virginica — based on four key features: sepal length, sepal width, petal length, and petal width.
+Using the classic Iris dataset from the scikit-learn library, which contains 150 balanced samples (50 from each species), this project walks through the complete ML workflow — from data exploration and visualisation to model training and evaluation.

+Data preprocessing and analysis were performed using Pandas and NumPy, while Matplotlib and Seaborn were used to create insightful visualisations such as pair plots, distribution graphs, and correlation heatmaps.
+Various classification algorithms, including Logistic Regression, Decision Tree, and K-Nearest Neighbours, were tested, with the best-performing model achieving an impressive 95–98% accuracy.
+Model performance was assessed using metrics like accuracy score, confusion matrix, and classification report.

+This project is a great demonstration of supervised machine learning and serves as an ideal starting point for beginners in data science and predictive modelling.
+It not only showcases how to handle and visualise data but also how to train, evaluate, and deploy a predictive model for real-world use.